-There are two types of seconddegree AV block: Some AP (an pass from AUA) but other
+There are two types of seconddegree AV block:

-- 1. Type I (also known as Wenckebach periodicity) is characterized by progressive prolongation of the PR interval until a ventricular beat is dropped.
-In most cases, this type of block is benign and no specific treatment is needed. gradual increase in PR interval until it can't pass the AW - 2.
+- Type I (also known as Wenckebach periodicity) is characterized by progressive prolongation of the PR interval until a ventricular beat is dropped.
+In most cases, this type of block is benign and no specific treatment is needed. - 2.
 Type II.
 There is usually a fixed number of nonconducted P waves for every QRS complex.
 For example a 2 : 1 block.
 Patient may require implantation of an artificial pacemaker.